sadiyameem/catch-the-falling-objects-game/README.md

 - Start and Stop buttons
 - A pop sound for everytime the basket gets the objects

-# Motivation, Challenges, and Learning
+# Motivation
 I made this because I made a similar project in Girls Who Code when I first started the program and I wanted to make another one.

+# Learning/Challenge
 I learned how to make a functioning game of my choice and used the skills I leanred from GWC.
 A challenging part was to make the buttons work properly and choosing the right colors.

 Created by Sadiya

+# Credits
+https://pixabay.com/ --> For image and sound

 [![Athena Award Badge](https://img.shields.io/endpoint?url=https%3A%2F%2Faward.athena.hackclub.com%2Fapi%2Fbadge)](https://award.athena.hackclub.com?utm_source=readme)